physiopy/physiopy.github.io/docs/community/contributor-guide.md

 [here](https://github.com/physiopy/phys2bids/labels).
 They can be used for **Issues**, **PRs**, or both.
-We use [auto](https://github.com/intuit/auto) to automate our semantic versioning and Pypi upload, so **it\'s extremely important to use the right PR labels**!
+We use [auto](https://github.com/intuit/auto) to automate our semantic versioning and Pypi upload, so **it's extremely important to use the right PR labels**!

 ### Issue & PR labels